Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2026/index.md

 ## Registration

-Registration for the course will open on July 1, 2026.
+Registration for the course will open on July 1, 2026, at the latest.

 You can pre-register for the course by <a href="mailto:fastsurfer-course&#64;dzne&#46;de">sending an email</a> to the FastSurfer course organizers.
 You will then be notified once the registration opens and have a chance to make your booking.

-The capacity of the course is limited, and registrations will be accepted on a first-come, first-served basis.
+The capacity of the course is limited, and registrations / pre-registrations will be accepted on a first-come, first-served basis.
 If the capacity is exceeded, a waiting list will be maintained.

 ## Contact